TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/tech-interview-workbook.md

 This isn't break the parent class contract: Subclass able to behave (-> reachable for others now) at least like its superclass.

 ##When you use method overriding, can you change the access level of the method, from public to protected?
 Why?
-No. Beacuse it would break the Liskov principle.
-If some object depend from the superclass method, and if it would be accessible for less members, then the depending class should be confronted with an IllegalAccessException in contrast for its contract.
+No. Because it would break the Liskov principle.
+If some object depends on the superclass method, and if it would be accessible for fewer members, then classes depending on that method should be confronted with an IllegalAccessException in contrast for its contract.

 ##Which interfaces extend the Collection interface in Java.
 Which classes?
 i: List. c: LinkedList, ArrayList.